 Description

-The main elevation fronts the Hexham road and depicts, in a stylised manner, a steam locomotive and carriages in motion.
-The train is painted red, with details in black, orange and other colours.
-The eastern return shows the front of the engine and incorporates the arms of County Durham Council, the former Tyne & Wear County Council and Gateshead Metropolitan Borough Council.
-A Nuclear Free Zone symbol was originally included, but is now absent.
+The main elevation, facing the Hexham road, depicts a stylized steam locomotive and carriages in motion, painted red with details in black, orange, and other colours.
+The eastern return shows the front of the engine and incorporates the arms of County Durham Council, the former Tyne & Wear County Council, and Gateshead Metropolitan Borough Council.
+A Nuclear Free Zone symbol was originally included but is now absent.

-The railway abutment wall and approach spans beneath the sculpture are included in the listing.
+The railway abutment wall and approach spans that support the frieze are included in the listing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.